Crypto Factor (CFR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Crypto Factor Historical Price

-According to the latest data gathered on Crypto Factor live price page, the current price of Crypto Factor is 0.013917USD.
+According to the latest data gathered on Crypto Factor live price page, the current price of Crypto Factor is 0.012883USD.
 The circulating supply of Crypto Factor(CFR) is

 In the past 24 hours, Crypto Factor has shown a price movement of